pulumi/pulumi/docs/design/graphs.md

 A snapshot's schema is identical to that shown above for general CocoGL graphs, with these caveats:

-* The source CocoPack and arguments, if any, are encoded in the CocoGL's header section.
+* The source CocoPack and arguments, if any, are encoded in the CocoGL's header.

+* Every object is a resource; property values are serialized as flattened JSON values.

+* As such, rather than "vertices", the section is labeled "resources".

+* All resource objects have a fixed schema (see below).

+* All resource IDs correspond to the auto-generated resource URNs (see [resources](resources.md)).

 * All snapshot graphs are DAGs.
-As such, the objects are in topologically-sorted order.
+As such, resources are conventially listed in topologically-sorted order.

-* Every object is a resource; data objects are serialized as regular JSON (and hence must be acyclic).

-* As such, rather than "vertices", the section is labeled "resources".

-* All resource objects have a fixed schema.

-* All resource monikers are "stable" (see below).

-Each resource has a type token (in [the usual CocoIL sense](packages.md)), an optional ID assigned by its provider, an optional list of moniker aliases, and a bag of properties which, themselves, are just JSON objects with optional edges inside.
-Edges inside properties connect one resource to another; because snapshots are DAGs, all dependency resource definitions will lexically precede the dependent resource within the CocoGL file, ensuring single pass deserializability.
+In addition to its URN, which is also its key, each resource has a type token (in [the usual CocoIL sense]( packages.md)), an optional ID assigned by its provider, and a bag of properties which, themselves, are just JSON objects with optional edges inside (encoded with `#ref`s).
+Edges inside properties connect one resource to another; because snapshots are DAGs, and in topologically-sorted order, all dependency resource definitions will lexically precede the dependent resource within the CocoGL file, allowing for simple, single-pass deserialization.

-For example, imagine a resource snapshot involving a VPC, Subnet, SecurityGroup, and EC2 Instance:
+For example, imagine a resource snapshot involving an AWS EC2 VPC, Subnet, SecurityGroup, and Instance:

        Subnet -> VPC
         ^         ^